Centrora/centroradocs/pdo-class.rst

-Fatal error: Class PDO not found
+Fatal error: Class PDO
 ************************************

+.. note:: Error Message: Class PDO not found

 If you encounter the error ``Fatal error: Class 'PDO' not found`` when the OSE Firewall is activated, this indicates the Class 'PHP Data Objects' is not loaded in your PHP environment.
 You can do a check to confirm if the class exists.